Student Health Center

 Counseling and Psychological Management

-he school counselor plays an integral role in supporting students’ academic, social, and emotional growth at Cardigan.
+The school counselor plays an integral role in supporting students’ academic, social, and emotional growth at Cardigan.
 Early adolescence is a time where students face both personal and developmental challenges that have an impact on their academic growth, and the school counselor works with students to help develop a plan to navigate life’s daily challenges.
 The mission of the school counselor is to implement a comprehensive, developmental school counseling program aligned with the school’s mission to prepare boys—in mind, body, and spirit—for responsible and meaningful lives in a global society.
 To achieve this, the school counselor meets students on an individual basis, as well as in a group setting.

-Individual services and referrals
+Individual Services and Referrals

 The school counselor works collaboratively with administrators and faculty to identify students who would benefit from individual counseling sessions.
 In these sessions the counselor will work with students to develop strategies to address social-emotional issues that may be caused by a variety of different reasons, including but not limited to academic, family, and peer issues.
 Students can be referred by administrators, faculty, or parents, and they can also self-refer.
 If the school counselor feels a student needs regular, long-term therapeutic counseling, they will work with the director of Health Services and the director of student life and the student’s family to refer the student to the School’s consulting mental health counselor.
 If a student entering Cardigan already has an established counseling relationship, the director of Health Services can facilitate private sessions via Skype, if appropriate.
 The school counselor will then be a liaison between the mental health provider and the student’s immediate team to coordinate how to best support the student at Cardigan.